whipsterCZ/laravel-ajax/README.md

-# Laravel-Ajax : javascript + Laravel Extension - AjaxService
+# Laravel-Ajax : javascript + AjaxService (Framework Extension)

 Helps automate javascript ajax requests and JSON responses.

+Provides useful tools for working with JSON responses.

-For invalid FormRequests it renders HTML validation errors - to ErrorBagContainer and FormGroup (Optional) If JSON contains redirect key it redirects page. @SEE AjaxService
+For invalid FormRequests **renders HTML validation errors** - to ErrorBagContainer and FormGroup (Optional) If JSON contains redirect key it redirects page. @SEE AjaxService

 Installation
 ------------

-1) Add source code to your existing App - directories should **match service Namespace**
+1) Copy source code to your existing App - directories should **match service Namespace**
 ~~~~~ php
 app/Services/Ajax/
 ~~~~~